jasper-zheng/rewriting-activation-maps/README.md

 The method is based on the hypothesis that if we can reversely downscale a generated image into activation maps in an earlier synthesise layer, we are able to reproduce the same generated image.

 <img src='./docs/graph_encoer_network.png'></img>
+Figure 01: Training the Encoder

+As shown in Figure 01, the training system takes the output images from a StyleGAN2 model as the encoder's input.
+The encoder downscales the images to rewritten activation maps, which are then compared with the intermediate activation maps extracted during StyleGAN2 inference.
+The loss is calculated by the pixel Euclidean Distances between the real activation maps and the rewritten activation maps.

 The StyleGAN2 implementation borrowed heavily from [moono/stylegan2-tf-2.x](https://github.com/moono/stylegan2-tf-2.x)